Thibor/BookReaderUci/README.md

 accuracy start

 This command requirest existence student file and "accuracy fen.txt".
-Student chess engine will be tested for the average centipawn loss, report will be generated in "accuracy report.txt" file.
+Student chess engine will be tested for the average centipawn loss, report will be generated in "accuracy report.log" file.

 accuracy update 20